A Pyjama Sewing Tutorial: How To Sew PJs for Pru

 Here is a step-by-step pyjama sewing tutorial about how to sew a set of pyjamas for Tonner doll Prudence Moody.
 They are fairly easy to construct and do not require putting in a lining.
 I used very light-weight Liberty of London cotton lawn fabric, which comes in lots of pretty patterns.
 I used to order fabric from sellers on eBay, but since then, I’ve found a lot of sellers now sell really nice fabric on Etsy.
 Do a search and see what you can find!

 Here is the pattern I used, available from the Fletcher Pattern Company.
+It is called Slumber Party for Ellowyne.
 We will be making the pyjamas.